DataSF/housing-data-hub/data-browser/inclusionary-housing/_posts/2014-01-01-principal-projects-by-declaration.md

     - completion_date
 ---

 Developers have a choice for how they can "include" affordable housing as part of the inclusionary requirements.
 They can choose to pay a fee, develop units on the main site, develop units off-site, a combination of the prior three or on occasion, dedicate land.
-The map below shows the location of principal projects by choice for completed, planned or in progress projects.
+The map below shows the location of principal projects for completed, planned or in progress projects.
+The colors corespond to how the developer chose to comply with the inclusionary housing requirement.
 Additionally, the map shows locations of projects containing units for off-site unit elections.